-The Society has convened a multidisciplinary panel of New Zealand’s leading experts to consider the implications of gene-editing technologies for New Zealand, including the research, ethical, social, legal, regulatory, environmental and economic considerations.
-This panel will also consider New Zealand’s unique cultural perspectives.
+The Society has convened a multidisciplinary panel of New Zealand’s leading experts that is considering the implications of gene-editing technologies for New Zealand, including the research, ethical, social, legal, regulatory, environmental and economic considerations.
+This panel is also considering New Zealand’s unique cultural perspectives.

 The intention of the panel will be to raise public awareness of the technologies and their uses, and provide insight and advice on the future implications associated with the application of these new technologies for New Zealand.

 View resources that have been developed and associated events at Gene editing in Aotearoa

 Currently Director of David Penman and Associates providing advice to government and institutions on science directions – including membership of the RSNZ Panel on National Taxonomic Collections (2016) and member of the Peak Panel for the National Science Challenges (2013-2015); support for the NZ Organisms Register as Executive Secretary to 2014; governance as Chair of the Governing Board for the Global Biodiversity Information Facility (2005-2009); reviews of science programmes – Census of Marine Life, AgResearch Forages, Swedish Biodiversity Research.
 Previously David was Professor of Entomology at Lincoln University with research interests in pest management and pesticide use policies (until 1994), Research Manager at Landcare Research (until 2006), and Professor of the University of Canterbury (2006-2008) and Assistant PVC (Research).
 His main interests cover collaborative models for addressing significant societal challenges.